 Location and Culture

 Wellington is the capital city and third most populous urban area of New Zealand, with a metropolitan population of approximately 390,000.
-The city houses Parliament, head offices of all government ministries and departments, and most foreign diplomatic missions.
-It’s also a cultural center with many museums, a vibrant film and theatre industry, symphony and ballet companies, and the biennial New Zealand International Arts Festival, all of which helped it earn the title of “coolest little capital in the world” by Lonely Planet.
-Wellington has a temperature marine climate with moderate weather year-round.
-Average temperatures in February (New Zealand’s summertime), range from 56°F to 69°F.
+The city is situated on Wellington Harbour, on the southwestern tip of the North Island, between the Cook Strait and the Rimutaka Range.
+Wellington houses Parliament, the head offices of all Government Ministries and Departments, and most foreign diplomatic missions.
+It is also a cultural center with many museums (including Te Papa Tongarewa, the Museum of New Zealand), a vibrant film and theater industry, symphony and ballet companies, and the biennial New Zealand International Arts Festival.
+It has consistently ranked high on several indices of quality of living—Lonely Planet named Wellington the “coolest little capital in the world” in its Best in Travel 2011 guidebook.

 Past students at the Wellington project center have:

-- Evaluated public perception of sea lions and made recommendations to promote education about this “nationally critical” species
+- Evaluated public perception of sea lions and made recommendations to promote education about the "nationally critical" species

-- Made recommendations on how to balance preservation and safety for historical buildings in earthquake-prone areas
+- Made recommendations for improving tsunami awareness in the Wellington Region and for balancing preservation and safety for historic buildings in earthquake-prone areas.

 - Conducted a feasibility analysis for a hydroponic greenhouse in a Maori community